-(1) [The County] shall evaluate on a case-by-case basis all proposals for expansion of existing or new water-dependent facilities.
-[The County] shall work with as applicable, the Departments of Agriculture, the Environment, and Natural Resources and any other appropriate federal or State agency to develop a plan for the approval of an area suitable for the location of a new or expanded water-dependent facility or activity.
+- (1) [The County] shall evaluate on a case-by-case basis all proposals for expansion of existing or new water-dependent facilities.
+[The County] shall work with as applicable, the Departments of Agriculture, the Environment, and Natural Resources and any other appropriate federal or State agency to develop a plan for the approval of an area suitable for the location of a new or expanded water-dependent facility or activity. - (2) [County] shall document each of the following siting factors is accorded due consideration when evaluating proposals for new or expanded water dependent facilities: - (a) The impact on the water body upon which the water-dependent facility or activity is proposed that would likely result from the approval of that location, including: - (i) Alteration of an existing water circulation pattern or salinity regime; - (ii) Adequacy of area flushing characteristics; - (iii) Necessity of, and proximity to, a dredging operation; and

-- (2) [County] shall document each of the following siting factors is accorded due consideration when evaluating proposals for new or expanded water dependent facilities: - (a) The impact on the water body upon which the water-dependent facility or activity is proposed that would likely result from the approval of that location, including: - (i) Alteration of an existing water circulation pattern or salinity regime; - (ii) Adequacy of area flushing characteristics; - (iii) Necessity of, and proximity to, a dredging operation; and - (iv) Interference with the natural transport of sand; - (b) Disturbance to: - (i) An oyster harvest area, as defined in COMAR 08.02.04.11; - An area covered in a current aquaculture lease, as defined in Natural Resources Article, §4-11A-01, Annotated Code of Maryland; - (iii) A harvest reserve area, as designated under Natural Resources Article, §4-1009.1, Annotated Code of Maryland; - (iv) An oyster sanctuary, as established in COMAR 08.02.04.15A; and - (v) Any other shellfish located in a shellfish area regulated by the Department of Natural Resources; - (c) Avoidance of disturbance to water quality and aquatic or terrestrial habitat resulting from the method or manner of dredging; and - (d) The avoidance or, if avoidance is not possible, the minimization of: - (i) Disturbance to: - A. A wetland;

-- B. Submerged aquatic vegetation; - C. A habitat of threatened or endangered species or species in need of conservation; - D. In accordance with COMAR 26.08.02.04-2, a water body identified by the Department of the Environment as a Tier II, high quality water body and its watershed; - E. In accordance with COMAR 26.08.02.04-3, a water body identified by the Department of the Environment as a Tier III, outstanding natural resource water body and its watershed; and - F. A nontidal wetland of special State concern, as set forth in COMAR 26.23.01.01 and .04 and COMAR 26.23.06; and - (ii) Adverse impacts on water quality that would likely result from the facility or activity, such as nonpoint source pollution, sewage discharge, or other pollution related to vessel maintenance.
+- (iv) Interference with the natural transport of sand; - (b) Disturbance to: - (i) An oyster harvest area, as defined in COMAR 08.02.04.11; - (ii) An area covered in a current aquaculture lease, as defined in Natural Resources Article, §4-11A-01, Annotated Code of Maryland; - (iii) A harvest reserve area, as designated under Natural Resources Article, §4-1009.1, Annotated Code of Maryland; - (iv) An oyster sanctuary, as established in COMAR 08.02.04.15A; and - (v) Any other shellfish located in a shellfish area regulated by the Department of Natural Resources; - (c) Avoidance of disturbance to water quality and aquatic or terrestrial habitat resulting from the method or manner of dredging; and - (d) The avoidance or, if unavoidable, the minimization of: - (i) Disturbance to: - A. A wetland; - B. Submerged aquatic vegetation; - C. A habitat of threatened or endangered species or species in need of conservation; - D. In accordance with COMAR 26.08.02.04-1, a water body identified by the Department of the Environment as a Tier II, high quality water body and its watershed; and - E. A nontidal wetland of special State concern, as set forth in COMAR 26.23.01.01 and .04 and COMAR 26.23.06.01; and - (ii) Adverse impacts on water quality that would likely result from the facility or activity, such as nonpoint source runoff, sewage discharge, or other pollution related to vessel maintenance.